Serie A side Spezia set to seal two-year contract extension with Emanuel Gyasi

 Newly-promoted Serie A side Spezia are close to sealing a two-year contract extension with Italian-born Ghanaian Emanuel Gyasi.

-The new deal will keep the winger with ''The Little Eagles'' to June 2023.
+The new deal with keep the winger with ''The Little Eagles'' to June 2023.

 Gyasi has been key for Spezia in the Italian top-flight; starting in all four league matches.